 In affiliation with the Canadian Tenpin Federation, the Association provides an awards program and the opportunity to enter tournaments provided for the members throughout the season

-Some big changes have happened this summer in the Kingston area bowling community!
+Some big changes have happened this summer of 2022 in the Kingston area bowling community!

 Cloverleaf Lanes has been sold to new ownership and is now named Splitsville Kingston.
-Some big plans are in motion to update the nearly 60 year old bowling centre.
+Some big plans are in motion to update the nearly 60 year old bowling centre in summer 2023.

 Prost Bowling Centre has also been acquired by new ownership and will be operated and managed by local member and pro shop owner Mike Conley, also under a new name, Limestone Lanes.
 MC Pro Shop within the bowling centre remains open.

 You can read the full article from the Kingston Whig Standard here.

 GKTBA is proud to have developed some of the best junior bowlers in the province.
 Last year was no exception as our very own Christine Milsap won the Provincial High average award for senior girls with a 193!
 Christine was also the first female junior bowler to ever roll a 300 in Kingston in 2020.
 Congratulations to a wonderful junior career and many more accomplishments as an adult.

 |Awards Program||Jordan Henwood|